hossein1376/hossein1376.github.io/content/posts/2023-11-21-WebSSH-with-Teleport.md

 sudo nano /etc/teleport/config.yaml
 ```

 The following is an example file that needs to be modified first.
-Four instances between `<...>` needs to be replaced by you.
+Four instances between `<...>` need to be replaced by you.

 ```yaml
 version: v3